ueberdosis/tiptap/README.md

       // `node` is a Prosemirror Node Object
       // `updateAttrs` is a function to update attributes defined in `schema`
       // `editable` is the global editor prop whether the content can be edited
+      // `options` is an array of your extension options
       // `selected`
       props: ['node', 'updateAttrs', 'editable'],
       computed: {